influxdata/docs-v2/content/influxdb/v2.7/reference/cli/influx/replication/list.md

 The `influx replication list` command lists all InfluxDB replication streams and their corresponding metrics.

-When listing replications, there are several fields that provide information about how the replication queue is performing:
+The following metrics are listed for each replication and provide information about how the replication queue is performing:

-- `Latest Status Code` indicates the status code of the last `write` request to the remote.
+- **Latest Status Code**: Status code of the last `write` request to the remote.
   This should be a 204 during healthy operation.
-- `Remaining Bytes to be Synced` is the number of bytes that have not been synced to the remote.
-This number should stay relatively low/close to 0, and should not be constantly increasing.
+- **Remaining Bytes to be Synced**: Number of bytes that have not been synced to the remote.
+  This number should stay close to 0 and should not be constantly increasing.
-- `Current Queue Bytes on Disk` is the total size of the replication queue.
+- **Current Queue Bytes on Disk**: Total size of the replication queue in bytes.
   The replication queue is cleaned up every `--max-age` seconds.
   If your queue is filling up your disk, lower this value at the cost of potentially lower reliability.

 ## Usage